Pacific Life: History

 In 2020, Pacific Life confirmed the addition of Louise Pentland, executive vice president and chief business and legal officer of PayPal, Inc., to the board of Pacific Mutual Holding Company, Pacific Life Insurance Company's ultimate parent company.
-She started her term as of 1 August 2020.
+She started her term as of August 1, 2020.

 On April 1, 2022, Darryl Button assumed the role of president and CEO, becoming the 15th chief executive in Pacific Life's 154-year history, following Jim Morris' planned retirement.

+On May 19, 2022, Pacific Life announced its intent to enter the workforce benefits marketplace.